The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 📉 Why are his works so rare on the market?

 Most of Van Gogh's works are now in museums or foundations, which greatly limits auction opportunities.
-When a painting becomes available, the offer sparks fierce competition between major collectors and institutions.
+When a painting becomes available, the offer sparks fierce competition among major collectors and institutions.

 🎯 Emotional investment as much as financial

 Owning a Van Gogh is not just about buying a canvas.
 It is owning a fragment of soul, a window into the sensitivity of a tormented man who became a myth.
-And perhaps that is, deep down, what makes his works priceless.
+And perhaps that is, at its core, what makes his works priceless.

 🧪 4.
 Technique and Style

-Van Gogh's style is recognizable from a thousand.
-Bright colors, expressive brushstrokes, vibrant light: his pictorial language is both instinctive, poetic, and deeply personal.
-But how exactly did he work?
+Van Gogh's style is recognizable among thousands.
+Bright colors, expressive brush strokes, vibrant light: his pictorial language is both instinctive, poetic, and deeply personal.
+But how did he actually work?
 What paint did he use?
 And why has his style influenced modern art so much?

 🎨 What style of painting did Van Gogh use?

-Van Gogh belongs to the post-Impressionist movement, which follows Impressionism but distinguishes itself through a more symbolic and emotional approach to color and composition.
+Van Gogh belongs to the Post-Impressionist movement, which follows Impressionism but distinguishes itself with a more symbolic and emotional approach to color and composition.

 Unlike the Impressionists who capture light fleetingly, Van Gogh seeks to express inner emotion through landscape or portrait.